 The ‘Bunt’ community from Karnataka have their presence in most cities of India as restaurateurs.
-The pineapple sheera, a sweet dish made with semolina, will always be found on of Udipi (Karnataka) cuisine restaurants.
+The pineapple sheera, a sweet dish made with semolina, will always be found on the menu of Udipi (Karnataka) cuisine restaurants.
 However the dish is not specific to Karnataka Cuisine and is cooked and served in many parts of India.
 The sheera which is usually served at breakfast can also be eaten as a tea time snack. (for the savory version called Upma / Upit click here).
 You could also try the Tea Time Sheera (click here) or the Dry Fruit Sheera (click here)

 Serves: A Family of Four

 Prep.
 Time: 15 Mins.

 [Standard Measure – 1 cup = 200 ml.]